 This text was first published on The University of Bergen’s website.
-Author: Ole Marius Kvamme
+Text author: Ole Marius Kvamme

 Photo: Eivind Senneset